rombrew/phobia/doc/MachineTuning.md

 ## Current loop

-Automatically tune current loop PI regulator gains based on damping percentage.
+You can automatically tune current loop PI regulator gains based on damping percentage.
 Reasonable values are from 50 to 150.

 	(pmc) reg pm.i_damping <pc>